QR5.5.3 Spin Spreads

 Figure 5.11.
 A black hole

-Physics has no force to stop this collapse, so a black hole is described as a point of infinite mass density called a singularity surrounded by an event horizon that defines the region where light can’t escape its gravity (Figure 5.11).
-This is based on the equations but they aren’t theories, so most sciences take an equation that gives an infinity to be an error not a fact.
+Current physics has no force to stop this collapse, so a black hole is considered to be a point of infinite mass density, called a singularity, surrounded by an event horizon that is the region where light can’t escape its gravity (Figure 5.11).
+This is based on the equations but in most sciences, an equation that gives an infinity is an error not a fact.

-This predicts that black holes expand as they acquire matter, because more space is needed to handle it.
-A black hole’s Schwarzschild radius is linearly proportional to its mass, but if that mass is added to a point singularity, its effect should decrease as an inverse square, like gravity.
+Black holes then expand as they acquire matter because more space is needed to handle it.
+A black hole’s Schwarzschild radius is linearly proportional to its mass, but if that mass was at a point, wouldn’t its radius effect decrease as an inverse square like gravity?

-A black hole then isn’t a singularity of infinite density but a volume of space at maximum capacity with no infinities.
-Instead of radiating light, it absorbs it, so black holes are in effect dark stars that absorb energy (Barcelo et al., 2009).
-Sagittarius A*, the center of our galaxy, isn’t a hole at all, but a super-massive dark star that generates the dark matter needed to keep its stars together.
-To us as matter, dark matter is destructive, but for the galaxy, it is beneficial.
+A black hole is a volume of space at maximum capacity not a singularity of infinite density.
+Instead of radiating light, it absorbs it, so black holes are in effect dark stars that take in energy (Barcelo et al., 2009).
+Sagittarius A*, the center of our galaxy, then isn’t a hole at all, but a super-massive dark star with a halo of light, whose dark matter keeps its stars together.
+We who are made of matter see a black hole as destructive, but for the galaxy, it is beneficial.

 Next

 Special relativity gives every mass in the universe its own clock.
 I have one, you have one, and so does every planet, but they only keep the same time if they have the same speed.
-General relativity adds that gravity alters time as well, so it slows down near a large mass like the earth.
-Hence it takes a lot of computing to make GPS navigation work because the clocks of satellites tick at a different rates depending on their altitude and speed.
+General relativity adds that gravity alters time as well, so it takes a lot of computing to make GPS navigation work because the clocks of satellites tick at a different rates depending on their altitude and speed.

-How then does gravity change time?
-In this model, time ticks by as network cycles complete, so time will run slower if fewer cycles complete, and more processing has that effect.
-The gravity gradient around the earth increases the network load closer to earth, so it slows down time.
-A clock on top of the Empire State Building then runs faster than one at the bottom because it completes more life events.
+How then does the earth change the time of objects around it?
+Virtual time ticks by as processing cycles complete, so it runs slower as processing increases.
+The earth’s gravity increases the network load closer to it, so it slows down our time.
+A clock on top of the Empire State building then ticks faster than one at the bottom because the network load is less there.

-Would we live longer on a planet with more gravity?
+Would we live longer on a planet like Jupiter that has more gravity?
 To others it might seem so but to us, time would pass as usual.
-A larger planet dilates time relative to earth but the number of life events in our lifetime wouldn’t change.
+A large planet dilates time relative to earth, but the number of life events in our lifetime wouldn’t change, so we wouldn’t notice it.

 Next